gsiatras/Reinforcement_-Deep-_Learning_Algorithms_in_Poker/README.md

 # Creating Reinforcement Learning agents on rlcard enviroment
+# Project for Technical University of Crete
+## Reinforcement Learning and Dynamic Optimization Course

 # New limit holdem game
 A limit holdem mode with shorter deck 4x(A, 10, J, Q, K), 1 hand card, 2 public cards